Meigs Soil and Water Conservation District

 All meetings are subject to change.

-Applicants must be a high school graduate and have a valid driver's license.
-It is also suggested that applicants have an associate's degree or high degree in agriculture, biology, natural resources, or some related field.
-Applicants may have a minimum of two years' experience in a related field.
+Applicants must be a high school graduate and have a valid driver’s license.
+It is also suggested that applicants have an associate’s degree or higher degree in agriculture, biology, natural resources or some related field.
+Applicants may have a minimum of two years’ experience in a related field.
 Computer skills, including Microsoft Word and Excel are preferred.
-Experience with and understanding of agriculture is desirable.
-The ability to work with the general public.
+Experience with and understanding agriculture is desirable.
+The ability to work with public and co-workers is essential.
+Applicants should have strong verbal skills to work with the public.
 Experience with GIS, AutoCAD, surveying equipment, and/or other agricultural equipment and conservation best management practices is recommended.
 Applicants may be subject to a drug test.
+For a full position description click here.

 A background check is a requirement for this position.
-Resumes and applications will be accepted until 4:30pm Friday, January 31, 2025 at the Meigs SWCD, 113 E. Memorial Dr. Suite D, Pomeroy, OH 45769.
-For more information on the position call 740-992-4282 or click Agriculture Technician.
+Resumes and applications will be accepted until the position is filled, at Meigs SWCD, 113 East Memorial Dr. Suite D, Pomeroy, OH 45769.
+For more information about the position click here or call 740-992-4282.

 The Winter 2025 Meigs SWCD newsletter features: